Victory Capital Management Inc. Cuts Holdings in Celanese Co. (NYSE:CE)

-Victory Capital Management Inc. decreased its position in Celanese Co.
-(NYSE:CE – Get Rating) by 1.0% in the fourth quarter, according to its most recent Form 13F filing with the SEC.
+Victory Capital Management Inc. lowered its stake in shares of Celanese Co.
+(NYSE:CE – Get Rating) by 1.0% in the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 97,335 shares of the basic materials company’s stock after selling 1,018 shares during the period.
-Victory Capital Management Inc. owned about 0.09% of Celanese worth $16,358,000 at the end of the most recent quarter.
+Victory Capital Management Inc. owned about 0.09% of Celanese worth $16,358,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
-Bank of New York Mellon Corp increased its holdings in Celanese by 3.0% in the third quarter.
-Bank of New York Mellon Corp now owns 2,097,691 shares of the basic materials company’s stock valued at $315,995,000 after buying an additional 61,561 shares in the last quarter.
-Geode Capital Management LLC increased its holdings in Celanese by 5.3% in the third quarter.
-Geode Capital Management LLC now owns 2,027,952 shares of the basic materials company’s stock valued at $305,442,000 after buying an additional 101,827 shares in the last quarter.
-Allspring Global Investments Holdings LLC purchased a new position in Celanese in the fourth quarter valued at $200,281,000.
-Massachusetts Financial Services Co.
-MA increased its stake in shares of Celanese by 2.1% during the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 959,584 shares of the basic materials company’s stock worth $144,552,000 after purchasing an additional 19,316 shares in the last quarter.
-Finally, UBS Asset Management Americas Inc. increased its stake in shares of Celanese by 15.9% during the third quarter.
-UBS Asset Management Americas Inc. now owns 581,386 shares of the basic materials company’s stock worth $87,580,000 after purchasing an additional 79,726 shares in the last quarter.
-93.81% of the stock is owned by institutional investors.
+A number of other institutional investors also recently made changes to their positions in CE.
+Mascoma Wealth Management LLC purchased a new position in Celanese during the fourth quarter worth approximately $26,000.
+CVA Family Office LLC acquired a new stake in shares of Celanese in the fourth quarter valued at $26,000.
+Farmers & Merchants Trust Co of Chambersburg PA grew its stake in shares of Celanese by 115.4% in the fourth quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 168 shares of the basic materials company’s stock valued at $28,000 after buying an additional 90 shares in the last quarter.
+Assetmark Inc. grew its stake in shares of Celanese by 1,376.9% in the third quarter.
+Assetmark Inc. now owns 192 shares of the basic materials company’s stock valued at $29,000 after buying an additional 179 shares in the last quarter.
+Finally, Baystate Wealth Management LLC grew its stake in shares of Celanese by 55.9% in the fourth quarter.
+Baystate Wealth Management LLC now owns 184 shares of the basic materials company’s stock valued at $31,000 after buying an additional 66 shares in the last quarter.
+Hedge funds and other institutional investors own 93.81% of the company’s stock.

+The company also recently announced a quarterly dividend, which will be paid on Thursday, May 12th.
+Stockholders of record on Thursday, April 28th will be issued a $0.68 dividend.
+This represents a $2.72 annualized dividend and a dividend yield of 1.86%.
+The ex-dividend date is Wednesday, April 27th.
+Celanese’s payout ratio is currently 14.52%.

+In related news, SVP Thomas Francis Kelly acquired 1,800 shares of Celanese stock in a transaction on Friday, February 25th.
+The stock was purchased at an average cost of $141.74 per share, with a total value of $255,132.00.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+0.22% of the stock is currently owned by insiders.

 A number of equities research analysts have recently weighed in on the company.
-Morgan Stanley lifted their price objective on Celanese from $157.00 to $172.00 and gave the company an “equal weight” rating in a research note on Tuesday, January 11th.
+Bank of America lifted their price objective on Celanese from $165.00 to $174.00 and gave the company a “neutral” rating in a research note on Monday, April 18th.
+Piper Sandler cut Celanese from a “neutral” rating to an “underweight” rating and lowered their target price for the stock from $180.00 to $140.00 in a research note on Tuesday, February 22nd.
+Morgan Stanley boosted their target price on Celanese from $157.00 to $172.00 and gave the stock an “equal weight” rating in a research note on Tuesday, January 11th.
 StockNews.com raised Celanese from a “hold” rating to a “buy” rating in a research note on Thursday, March 24th.
-Royal Bank of Canada lifted their price objective on Celanese from $198.00 to $206.00 and gave the company an “outperform” rating in a research note on Tuesday, February 1st.
-Bank of America lifted their price objective on Celanese from $165.00 to $174.00 and gave the company a “neutral” rating in a research note on Monday, April 18th.
-Finally, Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a $175.00 target price (down from $185.00) on shares of Celanese in a research note on Sunday, February 20th.
+Finally, Royal Bank of Canada boosted their target price on Celanese from $198.00 to $206.00 and gave the stock an “outperform” rating in a research note on Tuesday, February 1st.
 One research analyst has rated the stock with a sell rating, four have issued a hold rating and thirteen have assigned a buy rating to the stock.
 According to data from MarketBeat.com, Celanese currently has an average rating of “Buy” and a consensus price target of $187.50.

-Celanese (NYSE:CE – Get Rating) last posted its earnings results on Thursday, April 28th.
-The basic materials company reported $5.54 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $4.48 by $1.06.
-Celanese had a return on equity of 51.85% and a net margin of 22.31%.
-The business had revenue of $2.54 billion during the quarter, compared to the consensus estimate of $2.26 billion.
-During the same period in the previous year, the business earned $3.46 EPS.
-The business’s quarterly revenue was up 41.2% on a year-over-year basis.
-As a group, analysts forecast that Celanese Co. will post 15.81 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, May 12th.
-Shareholders of record on Thursday, April 28th will be paid a dividend of $0.68 per share.
-This represents a $2.72 annualized dividend and a yield of 1.86%.
-The ex-dividend date is Wednesday, April 27th.
-Celanese’s dividend payout ratio is presently 14.52%.

-In related news, SVP Thomas Francis Kelly purchased 1,800 shares of the firm’s stock in a transaction that occurred on Friday, February 25th.
-The stock was purchased at an average cost of $141.74 per share, with a total value of $255,132.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-0.22% of the stock is currently owned by company insiders.

 About Celanese (Get Rating)